anandmohanam/hospital_website/README.md

 1. **User Registration and Authentication**: Users can register and log in to the system securely.

-2. **Doctor Details**: Detailed information about doctors including their specialties, experience, and availability is provided.
+2. **Doctor Details**: Detailed information about doctors including their specialties is provided.

 3. **Appointment Booking**: Users can book appointments with their preferred doctors based on availability.